aradford123/DNAC-AP-PnP/README.md

 Non-site based claim is important for use cases where DNA Center is not responsible for the configuration of the WLC

+## Important Note.
+The inital version of code did not set the pnp device type to AP.
+This can cause issues with the PnP process.

+If you provide an incomplete AP Product ID (PID) e.g (C9120 instead of C9120-AXE-A), then the device is added a a "default" type of device to PnP DB.

+PnP process will try to discover the AP directly using SNMP, just like a normal device.

+The device type needs to be AP (or the PID a full match to the DNA Center PID DB).
+The inital version of code would have resulted in the PnP process failing (even thought the AP was provisioned correctly, and associated to the WLC).

+The code now forces the type to be AP,  the AP will be discovered via the WLC it associates to and added to the inventory, irrespective of the PID.

 ## Getting stated
 First (optional) step, create a vitualenv.
 This makes it less likely to clash with other python libraries in future.
 Once the virtualenv is created, need to activate it.